Can You File a Lien on a Home In Massachusetts

 Obligations of Lien Holders

 People who hold liens are responsible for many things, like following the law and keeping detailed records.
-Taking care of these duties helps keep conflicts and fines at bay.
-Part of these required duties is to send out notices in line with Massachusetts legal lien processes.
+These duties help prevent conflicts and fines.
+One required duty is sending out notices in accordance with Massachusetts legal lien processes.

 What Responsibilities Do Lien Holders Have?